chinamike65/hugo-tuolesi/content/book2/book2en.md

 When practicing the Vajrasattva of the Supreme Yoga Department, that is, the Vajrasattva of the double body image, one should visualize that the master and the double body image of Vajrasattva are indistinguishable.

-The Hundred-character Mantra is the heart mantra of Vajrasattva, the master mantra and the heart mantra of all Buddhas and Tathagatas.
+The Hundred-syllable Mantra is the heart mantra of Vajrasattva, the master mantra and the heart mantra of all Buddhas and Tathagatas.

-The merits of reciting the Hundred-character Mantra, the merits of Amitabha, the merits of the Great Compassion Mantra, the merits of reciting the Heart Sutra, and the merits of reciting the Earth Store Sutra will all have the merits.
+The merits of reciting the Hundred-syllable Mantra, the merits of Amitabha, the merits of the Great Compassion Mantra, the merits of reciting the Heart Sutra, and the merits of reciting the Earth Store Sutra will all have the merits.

 Because you have visualized the guru and the double image of Vajrasattva as one and the same.

-Whether you cultivate the Fa well or not depends entirely on this heart.
+Whether you cultivate the Dharma well or not depends entirely on this heart.

 If one wishes to repent, sincerely repent, visualize Vajrasattva and recite the Hundred-syllable Mantra.